kapicorp/kapitan/docs/inventory.md

 Values under `parameters.kapitan`, such as `parameters.kapitan.vars` as mentioned above, are special values that kapitan parses and processes.
 These include:

+- `kapitan.dependencies` items to fetch components stored in remote locations
 - `kapitan.compile` items which indicate which files to compile
 - `kapitan.secrets` which contains secret encryption/decryption information
 - `kapitan.validate` items which indicate which compiled output to validate